pgerth/helper_scripts/getGazByList/README.md

  numbering starts with 0!
 -d --delimiter= This optional parameter is used to define the delimiter of the input csv file, per default ";" is used!
+-f --fileheader This parameter defines, if a file header exists.
+By default False.
  ```

 ## Examples: